 7. Remove the Tack Strips or Adhesive, and Clean the Flooring (Optional)

 Now that your carpet and padding have been removed, you’ll lastly want to get rid of the remaining tack strips or adhesive you have left.
-If they are still in good condition, you can leave them for the next carpet installation.
-To remove them, use a pry bar to get under them and lift.
+You can leave them if they are still in good condition for the next carpet installation.
+To remove them, use a pry bar to get under them and lift them.
 You may need to use a hammer and hit the pry bar for additional force so it can get under.

-Using a sharp-bladed floor scraper for cleaning the floor, you can easily remove all the leftover staples remaining on the ground.
+Using a sharp-bladed floor scraper to clean the floor, you can easily remove all the leftover staples on the ground.
 Otherwise, you can use pliers or a pry bar to remove the staples.

 8. Safely Dispose of the Old Carpet, Pad, and Tack Strips